"Someday We'll Be Together"

 Stacy flushed, averting her eyes to her lap.
-It was so easy to become swept up in him whenever they were together…even if staying outside on the front stoop in the freezing cold had started out as a conscious, defiant decision.
+It was so easy to become swept up in him whenever they were together, even if staying outside on the front stoop in the freezing cold had started out as a conscious, defiant decision on her part.

 Her father nodded indulgently.
 "He's a very thoughtful young man," he observed.
 "And it was quite considerate of him to come over and sit down with us, to shed more light on the situation."